Maronato/django-vue-template/README.md

 ```

 This will do 2 things:
-- Create two `docker-stack` files that'll you'll use to setup your production environment
+- Create two `docker-stack` files that'll you'll use to set up your production environment
-- Actually build the images
+- Build the images

 Once your images are built, you may push them to Docker Hub with
 ```